-- The office of the Custodian of Enemy Property of India, post independence was working under the aegis of the Ministry of Commerce upto October 1969, from November, 1969 to February, 1973 under the Ministry of Foreign Trade, from March, 1973 to June, 2007 under the Ministry of Commerce & Industry and thereafter it was transferred to Ministry of Home Affairs by a Presidential Notification dated 28 th June 2007.
+- The office of the Custodian of Enemy Property for India, worked under the aegis of the Ministry of Commerce upto October 1969, from November, 1969 to February, 1973 under the Ministry of Foreign Trade, from March, 1973 to June, 2007 under the Ministry of Commerce & Industry and thereafter, it was transferred to Ministry of Home Affairs by a Presidential Notification dated 28 th June, 2007.

-- There are 9406 number of Enemy Properties (9280 belonging to Pakistan Nationals and 126 of Chinese Nationals), which have been declared and are vested in the Custodian of Enemy Property for India.
-There are probably 5866 numbers of properties still remaining to be verified and declared as Enemy Property.
+- There are 12610 number of Enemy Properties (belonging to Pakistan Nationals and Chinese Nationals), which have been declared and are vested in the Custodian of Enemy Property for India.